mikaazui/mikaazui/README.md

 Learning: Backend development with Node.js and Typescript Based.

 🚀 Projects:
 I'm actively working on both personal and collaborative projects that help me expand my skill set.
-Check out some of my repositories to see what I've been working on.
+Check out some of my repositories to see what I've been working on, this is a brief description from one of my project i've been working on lately:

 Mawaddah Indonesia: Mawaddah is a unique marriage platform inspired by Islamic teachings and rooted in the principles of the Sunnah.
 The app aims to foster meaningful connections between individuals seeking marriage in a way that adheres to the values of faith, respect, and integrity.
 <!--[Another Project]: Another project highlight.-->